⏳ 15 min read · Last updated: May 2026

 Learning this process builds a foundation for all indoor gardening.
 You get to watch root development up close.
 Because of this, you learn how plants respond to water levels and light changes in real time.
 Grab a jar from your recycling bin, and we will build your first zero-waste setup today.

-- Harvest by cutting leaving 1 inch above the base to keep them growing.
+- Harvest by cutting and leaving 1 inch above the base to keep them growing. → harvesting guide

 | What you see | Most likely cause | Check this first |